 - Partnerships in their first year can apply to take part in our KS3 physics CPD programme for non-specialist teachers which focuses on the key physics concepts and pedagogical approaches.
 Termly-twilight CPD sessions cover the topics of forces, waves and electricity to ensure progression in KS3 physics.

-Teachers of physics within our partnerships can find further support and professional development opportunities in our Teacher Network
+Teachers of physics within our partnerships can find further support and professional development opportunities in our Teacher Network including support for early career teachers of physics from initial teacher training (ITT) to their fifth year of teaching post qualifying.

 - RQTs and NQTs can join a programme of coaching and mentoring, which comprises six half-termly sessions delivered to small peer groups by regional mentors; each session includes a topic-based element covering misconceptions, challenges and classroom suggestions.